 How to Apply

-Pre-application steps to complete:
+Pre-Screening Questionnaire steps to complete:

-Obtain the pre-application
+Obtain the Pre-Screening Questionnaire

-Check your public record for Judgments or Liens – You may have a court-ordered judgement and not even know it!
+Check your public record for Judgments or Liens – You may have a court-ordered judgment and not even know it!
 Judgments or liens need to be paid before Habitat can work with you.
 Go to CCAP - Wisconsin Circuit Court Access:https://wcca.wicourts.gov/index.xsl before applying.